Services

 If you determine your carrier will accept our services in full or in part, you are required to pay in full for our services, and then seek reimbursement from your insurance carrier.

-We are not including the pricing on our website because we know not everyone will be a fit.
-In order to determine someone as a potential fit for Total Immersion EMDR, we require a specific conversation with that individual to discuss their options.
+In order to determine whether you might be a potential fit for Total Immersion EMDR, we require a specific conversation to discuss your options.

 Free Ebook on EMDR